 Conjunctivitis, or “pink eye”, refers to inflammation of the conjunctiva, the translucent, outer most tissue on the front surface of the eye.
 Conjunctivitis is a non-specific term, as it can be caused by any inflammatory condition: allergy, virus, bacteria.

-Conjunctivitis often causes ocular redness and a foreign-body sensation.
+Conjunctivitis often causes symptoms including ocular redness and a foreign-body sensation.
 There can be a clear, mucoid or purulent discharge from the eye and is often accompanied by intense itching.
 Bacterial conjunctivitis often involves only one eye, whereas viral conjunctivitis starts in one eye and spreads to the other, and allergic conjunctivitis affects both eyes from the onset.